Riddle: Etymology

 The modern English word riddle shares its origin with the word read, both stemming from the Common Germanic verb *rēdaną, which meant "to interpret" or "guess".
 From this verb came the West Germanic noun *rādislī, literally meaning "thing to be guessed" or "thing to be interpreted".
 From this comes Dutch raadsel, German Rätsel, and Old English *rǣdels, the latter of which became modern English riddle.

 Definitions

 Defining riddles precisely is hard and has attracted a fair amount of scholarly debate.
 The first major modern attempt to define the riddle within Western scholarship was by Robert Petsch in 1899, with another seminal contribution, inspired by structuralism, by Robert A. Georges and Alan Dundes in 1963.
 Georges and Dundes suggested that "a riddle is a traditional verbal expression which contains one or more descriptive elements, a pair of which may be in opposition; the referent of the elements is to be guessed".
 There are many possible subsets of the riddle, including charades, droodles, and some jokes.

 In some traditions and contexts, riddles may overlap with proverbs.
 For example, the Russian phrase "Nothing hurts it, but it groans all the time" can be deployed as a proverb (when its referent is a hypochondriac) or as a riddle (when its referent is a pig).
+Some consider riddles to be a subcategory for the literature.
+Whereas, one of earliest definitions identified the riddle as a form of metaphor, first likely ascribed by Aristotle, where he states that "metaphors imply riddles", in this classical tradition fall definitions similar to one proposed by Gaston Paris, in which he defines the riddle as "a metaphor or a group of metaphors, the employment of which has not passed into common use, and the explanation of which is not self-evident."